siliconshells/personalsite.github.io/_pages/ai-projects.md

     <!-- Right Column (Description) -->
     <div style="flex: 1; display: flex;">
       <p style="margin: 0; padding: 4px 0;font-size: 15px;">
-        This project shows a <strong>LangGraph</strong> pipeline served with <strong>FastAPI + Strawberry GraphQL</strong> with vector search in <strong>Pinecone</strong>.
-A crawler crawls my website to get all loadable links.
-The contents are loaded and chunked for easier processing by the models.
-Embeddings are created from the chunks and stored in Pinecone for later retrieval.
+        This project demonstrates a <strong>LangGraph</strong> pipeline served with <strong>FastAPI + Strawberry GraphQL</strong>, integrated with vector search in <strong>Pinecone</strong>.
+A crawler scans my website to collect all accessible links, and the contents are loaded and chunked for efficient processing by the models.
+Embeddings are then generated from these chunks and stored in Pinecone for later retrieval.
-        A question is entered into the <strong>Flask</strong> frontend application.
-It's sent to the <strong>FastAPI GraphQL</strong> backend which calls the function to start executing the steps of the <strong>LangGraph</strong>.
-An embedding is created from the question and a similarity search done in Pinecone to find semantically related text to the question.
+        When a user enters a question in the <strong>Flask</strong> frontend, it is sent to the <strong>FastAPI GraphQL</strong> backend, which triggers the execution of the <strong>LangGraph</strong> pipeline.
+An embedding is created from the question, and a similarity search is performed in Pinecone to find semantically related text.
-        This is the context, and it is added to the question to create a prompt for <strong>Google's Gemini Flash</strong> chat model.
+        This context is combined with the question to form a prompt for <strong>Google's Gemini Flash</strong> chat model.
 The answer is returned through the same pipeline and displayed to the user.
-        This RAG application can be used for any website by changing the website in the code on GitHub.
-It can also be adapted for other data sources by changing the loader.
+        The RAG application is designed to be adaptable: it can work with any website by changing the target domain in the GitHub code, and it can be extended to other data sources by modifying the loader.
       </p>
     </div>
   </div>